So your wife is pregnant, and divorce is on the cards already?

 You may want to consider a consultation with relationship councillors such as Relate who may well be able to support you at this difficult time.

-If, however, her behaviour is tipping into actual abuse look for support from organisations such as Respect (helpline: 0808 802 4040) which offers advice about abusive behaviour, or Family Lives (helpline: 0808 800 2222).
+If, however, her behaviour is tipping into actual abuse (25 Signs you are emotionally abusing your partner) look for support from organisations such as Respect (helpline: 0808 802 4040) which offers advice about abusive behaviour, or Family Lives (helpline: 0808 800 2222).

 Camisasca, E., Miragoli, S., Di Blasio, P., & Feinberg, M. (2018).
 Co-parenting Mediates the Influence of Marital Satisfaction on Child Adjustment: The Conditional Indirect Effect by Parental Empathy.
 Journal of Child and Family Studies, 1-12.